-Inca oral history, recorded by the Spanish, suggests that the expansion of the Inca began in earnest during the reign of the emperor Pachacuti, who reigned 1438-1471.
-Oral traditions say that he became emperor after he halted an invasion of Cuzco that was being carried out by a rival group called the Chancas.
-Subsequently, he worked to expand the territory the Inca controlled, extending their influence beyond the Cuzco region.
+Pachacuti became emperor after he halted an invasion of Cuzco that was being carried out by a rival group called the Chancas.
+The invasion had driven his father to a military outpost.
+Subsequently, Pachacuti worked to expand the territory the Inca controlled, extending their influence beyond the Cuzco region.

-The Inca capital, Cuzco, was ordered rebuilt by Pachacuti, who allegedly had the city completely razed so that it could be rebuilt in the shape of a puma.
+Pachacuti ordered that the Inca capital, Cuzco, be rebuilt and strengthened.
+And, he allegedly had the city completely raised so that it could be rebuilt in the shape of a puma.

-McEwan adds that commoners were not allowed to live in the city and had to reside in the outlying settlements.
+McEwan added that commoners were not allowed to live in the city and had to reside in the outlying settlements.

-Perhaps the greatest religious sanctuary in Cuzco was a sun temple called “Coricancha.”
+One of the greatest religious sanctuaries in Cuzco was a sun temple called “Coricancha.”
 The Spanish chronicler Bernabé Cobo wrote (in translation), “This temple was called Coricancha, which means ‘house of gold,’ because of the incomparable wealth of this metal which was embedded in the temple’s chapels and wall, its ceilings and altars.”
-(From “Ancient Cuzco” by Brian Bauer, University of Texas Press, 2004)
+(From “Ancient Cuzco” by Brian Bauer, University of Texas Press, 2004).

 Inca religion & sacrifice

-The Inca pantheon had an array of gods that, McEwan notes, included the creator god Viracocha, sun god Inti, thunder god Illapa and earth-mother goddess Pachamama, among others.
+According to McEwan, the Inca pantheon had an array of gods that included the creator god Viracocha, sun god Inti, thunder god Illapa and earth-mother goddess Pachamama, among others.
 There were also regional deities worshipped by people whom the Inca conquered.

-He notes that the Inca gods could be honored in many ways, including prayers, fasting and animal sacrifice, but the most powerful form was that of human sacrifice, typically those of children and teenagers.
+The Inca gods were honored in many ways, including prayers, fasting and animal sacrifice, but the most powerful form of honor was human sacrifice, typically of children and teenagers.

 In 1999, archaeologists discovered the mummies of three children who had been left as sacrifices at a shrine near the summit of a volcano in Argentina.
-A teenage girl whom we call “the maiden” appears to have been the main sacrifice with the other two, a boy and girl, being her attendants.
-Recent research has revealed that, in the year before their sacrifice, the three consumed a special diet rich in maize and dried llama meat and were drugged with coca leaves and alcohol.
+A teenage girl who is now known as “the maiden” appears to have been the main sacrifice along with a boy and girl, who were thought to be her attendants.
+Research has revealed that, in the year before their sacrifice, the three consumed a special diet rich in maize and dried llama meat and were drugged with coca leaves and alcohol.

-The mummification of individuals was an important part of Inca funerary rites, even for those who were commoners.
+Mummification was an important part of Inca funerary rites, even for commoners.

 After the Spanish conquest, a man named Guaman Poma, who spoke Quechua and was native to the Andes, published a chronicle that described November as being the “month of carrying the dead,” a time when people would try to feed the mummies of their ancestors.

-Krögel notes that while the mummies of commoners were only fed on special occasions those of royalty “received their own specially prepared meals [including corn beer] on a daily basis.”
+Krögel noted that while the mummies of commoners were only fed on special occasions those of royalty “received their own specially prepared meals [including corn beer] on a daily basis.”

-The “most unusual aspect of the Inca economy was the lack of a market system and money,” writes McEwan, with only a few exceptions there were no traders in the Inca Empire.
+The “most unusual aspect of the Inca economy was the lack of a market system and money,” wrote McEwan.
+With only a few exceptions, there were no traders in the Inca Empire.
 “Each citizen of the empire was issued the necessities of life out of the state storehouses, including food, tools, raw materials, and clothing, and needed to purchase nothing.”

-There were no shops or markets, McEwan notes and, as such, “there was no need for a standard currency or money, and there was nowhere to spend money or purchase or trade for necessities.”
+There were no shops or markets, and therefore, “there was no need for a standard currency or money, and there was nowhere to spend money or purchase or trade for necessities,” wrote McEwan.

 Art and architecture

-Inca stone-working is also considered to be very fine.
-Their “craftsmen fitted building stone together perfectly without using any mortar, such that an object as thin as a razor blade could not be inserted between the stones,” writes Peter V. N. Henderson in his book “The Course of Andean History” (University of New Mexico Press, 2013).
+Inca stone-working abilities were also formidable.
+Their “craftsmen fitted building stone together perfectly without using any mortar, such that an object as thin as a razor blade could not be inserted between the stones,” wrote Peter V. N. Henderson in his book “The Course of Andean History” (University of New Mexico Press, 2013).

 An enduring legacy

 Today, many of the traditions the Inca carried out live on in the Andes.
-Textile making is still popular, the foods they ate are consumed around the world, archaeological sites like Machu Picchu are popular tourist attractions and even their official language, Quechua, is still widely spoken.
+Textile making is still popular, the foods they ate are consumed around the world and archaeological sites like Machu Picchu are popular tourist attractions.
+Even their ancient language, Quechua, is still widely spoken.

 “Six to ten million people in the Andean area from southern Columbia through Ecuador, Peru, and Bolivia, to northwestern Argentina and northern Chile use Quechua as their everyday tongue.”